cvubrugier/mtp-galaxy-bug/README.md

 The bug only happens under the following conditions:
 1. the GetPartialObject command is used to read the file
-2. the file size matches the condition `(size % 512) == 500`
+2. the GetPartialObject offset is `size - (N * 512) - 500` bytes with
-3. the GetPartialObject offset is a multiple of 512 bytes
+   `N` being an integer
-4. the GetPartialObject request reaches the end of the file
+3. the GetPartialObject request reaches the end of the file

-While the above conditions look restrictive they are easily met in practice.
-For instance, the GVFS MTP backend uses the GetPartialObject MTP command whenever it reads a file.
-Since most programs use a block size which is a large power of 2, the offset is usually a multiple of 512 bytes.
-Only the second condition about the file size is rare, its occurrence being 1/512.
+In practice, most clients of libmtp use a block size which is a power of 2, usually a multiple of 512 bytes.
+So the offset of a GetPartialObject request is likely to be a multiple of 512 bytes.
+This condition combined with condition 2 makes the bug occur when `(size % 512) == 500` with a probability of 1/512.

 When the bug happens, the Samsung Galaxy device does not return the requested data and the GetPartialObject command fails after a